 TOP FIVE RECORDS - Dealing to record junkies since 2003.

-All images and sound clips are of the actual records you are buying, except when it comes to new records that we have several copies of.
+All images are of the actual records you are buying, except when it comes to new records that we have several copies of.
 These are identical though, so it shouldn´t matter.

 All records are sent in plastic sleeves, except for a few box sets etc.